North Aegean, Greece

-Chios is one of the largest islands of Greece and it’s located in Northeast Aegean.
-It is famous for its “mastiha” (mastic), medieval villages, beautiful beaches and fertile plains.
-Find information about the holidays in Chios, the beaches, the sights, the villages and food.
-Compare ferry routes and book tickets to Chios at the best prices on Ferryhopper!
+Chios is one of the largest islands in Greece and it’s located in the Northeast Aegean.
+It is famous for its mastic, medieval villages, beautiful beaches, and fertile plains.

 The beautiful mastic village Pyrgi in Chios

 Chios is a destination that combines the modern with the traditional way of life.
 The island of Chios will undoubtedly charm you with its untamed beauty, impressive landscapes, and wild, undiscovered beauty.